Qualeafclover/experiments_hinagata/README.md

 If `uv` is not installed, install it. <br>
 https://docs.astral.sh/uv/ <br>
 ```
-# install uv and python if not installed
 curl -LsSf https://astral.sh/uv/install.sh | sh
 uv python install
 ```